kevintownsend/flopoco/src/FixFunctions/README.txt

 The attic directory is full of old stuff.

-TODO: manage non-uniform errors; manage non-uniform segmentation
+TODO: manage non-uniform errors; manage non-uniform segmentation; something for sin(sqrt(x))

 FixFunction
-    Centralizes Sollya parsing and evaluation to various formats, including some day an emulate() that works for all FixFunctionBy*
+    Centralizes Sollya parsing and evaluation to various formats, including an emulate() that works for all FixFunctionBy*

 FixFunctionByTable: a flopoco operator that is the most basic implementation of a FixFunction